IamlalchandAK/Flight-Fare-Predictor/README.md

-# ✈️ Flight-Fare-Predictor
+# ✈️ Flight Price Prediction

-This project aims to **predict flight ticket prices** using machine learning techniques.
-By analyzing historical flight data, we can estimate fares based on various features such as airline, departure time, source, destination, and more.

 ---

+## 📝 Problem Statement

+Flight ticket prices are notoriously unpredictable.
+Today’s fare might be different from tomorrow’s for the same flight.
+Travelers often experience this inconsistency, making it difficult to plan budgets.

+This project aims to use **machine learning** to predict flight ticket prices.
+Accurate predictions can help:

+* ✈️ **Travelers**: Plan their trips and book tickets at optimal times.
+* 🏢 **Airlines**: Determine dynamic pricing strategies and maintain competitive fares.

+By analyzing historical flight data, the model can estimate expected ticket prices based on key features such as airline, route, departure time, and more.

 ## 📊 Dataset